-Update: TODAY is republishing this story and video from 2016 to celebrate Beverly Cleary's 103rd birthday on April 12, 2019.
+Update: TODAY Parents is republishing this story and video from 2016 to celebrate Beverly Cleary's 104th birthday on April 12, 2020.
 Happy birthday to one of our favorite authors!

 She'd never assumed she'd make it to the century mark, Cleary said.
 "I remember a very earnest conversation my best friend and I had when we were, I guess, freshmen in high school, about how long we wanted to live," the author recalled.
 "And we decided that 80 was the cut-off date."

 More than two decades after that cut-off, it's not the awards or critical reviews that please Cleary the most, but how much her work delighted its young audience.
 She's proudest, she told TODAY, simply of "the fact that children love my books."

 Growing up in rural Oregon, she herself came to books slowly, and didn't begin reading until second grade.
 She found children's books of the time uninteresting.

 "Books in those days, back in the 1920s, had been published in England, and the children had nannies and pony carts and they seemed like a bunch of sissies to me," she told TODAY.